-- 8.2 Following the installation of flooring in accordance with Condition 8.1, the Applicant shall engage a suitably qualified acoustic consultant to: - (a) Certify that the replacement flooring has been installed in accordance with the recommendations of the approved Fibre Active Gym Noise and Vibration Assessment dated 3 November 2021 (Acoustic Consultants Australia Report 10.00158R-03); - (b) Conduct detailed noise and vibration measurements to ascertain whether actual noise emissions from activities at the premises exceed the assigned levels specified in the Environmental Protection (Noise) Regulations 1997 (Assigned Levels) at all times during which the premises operates, namely 5:30am to 8:00pm Monday to Friday and 7:00am to 5:00pm Saturday.
-Noise measurement testing shall include, but is not limited to: - Amplified music; - Noise from coach directions; - All weight drop scenarios; - o Mechanical plant and equipment; and - Testing of a class with 20 patrons; - (c) Identify any additional measures required to ensure noise emissions from activities at the premises do not exceed the Assigned Levels at all times during which the premises operates; and - (d) Prepare a report which identifies any additional measures required to ensure noise emissions from activities at the premises do not exceed the Assigned Levels (Report) and confirms that the replacement flooring has been installed in accordance with the recommendations of the approved Fibre Active Gym Noise and Vibration Assessment dated 3 November 2021 (Acoustic Consultants Australia Report 10.00158R-03); - 8.3 The applicant shall provide a copy of the Report (referred to in Condition 8.2(d)) to the City once completed; - 8.4 Following the completion of the Report in accordance with Condition 8.2(d), provide a noise and vibration management plan (NVMP) to the City for approval by the City which incorporates any recommendations and/or measures specified in the Report and which: - (a) provides mitigation measures to ensure noise emissions at the premises do not exceed the Assigned Levels at any time during which the premises is operating, namely 5:30am to 8:00pm Monday to Friday and 7:00am to 5:00pm Saturday; - (b) states that the roller door and hinged access door between the building and Eden Street shall be fully closed at all times including for all access and egress, unless otherwise recommended by the Report; - (c) incorporates any measures specified in the Report; - (d) a procedure for how the operator would deal with complaints and breaches of the NVMP; - 8.5 All assumptions, recommendations and measures specified in the Report shall be undertaken in accordance with the Report and verified by an acoustic consultant, to the City's satisfaction, prior to the commencement of the hours of operation 5:30am to 6:00am and 9:00am to 5:00pm Monday to Friday and 12:00pm to 5:00pm Saturday as well as the increase of patron numbers to a maximum of 20 during any operating hours, and maintained thereafter to the satisfaction of the City.
-The use shall always operate in compliance with the NVMP, to the satisfaction of the City;
+- 8.2 Following the installation of flooring in accordance with Condition 8.1, the Applicant shall engage a suitably qualified acoustic consultant to: - (a) Certify that the replacement flooring has been installed in accordance with the recommendations of the approved Fibre Active Gym Noise and Vibration Assessment dated 3 November 2021 (Acoustic Consultants Australia Report 10.00158R-03); - (b) Conduct detailed airborne noise measurements to ascertain whether or not actual noise emissions from activities at the premises exceed the assigned levels specified in the Environmental Protection (Noise) Regulations 1997 (Assigned Levels) at all times during which the premises operates, namely 5:30am to 8:00pm Monday to Friday and 7:00am to 5:00pm Saturday; - (c) Identify any additional measures required to ensure noise emissions from activities at the premises do not exceed the Assigned Levels at all times during which the premises operates; and - (d) Prepare a report which identifies any additional measures required to ensure noise emissions from activities at the premises do not exceed the Assigned Levels (Report) and confirms that the replacement flooring has been installed in accordance with the recommendations of the approved Fibre Active Gym Noise and Vibration Assessment dated 3 November 2021 (Acoustic Consultants Australia Report 10.00158R-03); - 8.3 The applicant shall provide a copy of the Report (referred to in Condition 8.2(d)) to the City once completed; - 8.4 Following the completion of the Report in accordance with Condition 8.2(d), provide a noise and vibration management plan (NVMP) to the City for approval by the City which incorporates any recommendations and/or measures specified in the Report and which: - (a) provides mitigation measures to ensure noise emissions at the premises do not exceed the Assigned Levels at any time during which the premises is operating, namely 5:30am to 8:00pm Monday to Friday and 7:00am to 5:00pm Saturday; - (b) states that the roller door and hinged access door between the building and Eden Street shall be fully closed at all times including for all access and egress, unless otherwise recommended by the Report; - (c) incorporates any measures specified in the Report; - (d) a procedure for how the operator would deal with complaints and breaches of the NVMP: - 8.5 All recommendations and measures specified in the Report shall be undertaken in accordance with the Report and verified by an acoustic consultant, to the City's satisfaction, prior to the commencement of the hours of operation 5:30am to 6:00am and 9:00am to 5:00pm Monday to Friday and 12:00pm to 5:00pm Saturday as well as the increase of patron numbers to a maximum of 20 during any operating hours, and maintained thereafter to the satisfaction of the City.
+The use shall always operate in compliance with the NVMP, to the satisfaction of the City; - 8.6 The NVMP shall be reviewed by the operator, to the satisfaction of the City:

-- 8.6 The NVMP shall be reviewed by the operator, to the satisfaction of the City: - (a) as improvements are identified or required by the operator or the City; and - (b) within 30 days of a change to the recreation private operator; - 8.7 Any changes identified during a review set out in Condition 8.6 above are to be incorporated into an updated NVMP and approved by the City.
+- (a) as improvements are identified or required by the operator or the City; and - (b) within 30 days of a change to the recreation private operator; - 8.7 Any changes identified during a review set out in Condition 8.6 above are to be incorporated into an updated NVMP and approved by the City.
 The development shall operate in accordance with the NVMP as amended from time to time, to the satisfaction of the City;